Indigenous education: Motivation

 Learning through collaborative work is often correlated with children learning responsibility.
 Many children in Indigenous Yucatec families often attempt and are expected to help around their homes with household endeavors.
-It is common to see children offer their help of their own accord, such as Mari, an 18-month-old child from an Indigenous family who watched her mother clean the furniture with a designated cleaning leaf.
+It is common to see children offer help of their own accord, such as Mari, an 18-month-old child from an Indigenous family who watched her mother clean the furniture with a designated cleaning leaf.
 Mari then took it upon herself to pick a leaf from a nearby bush and attempt to scrub the furniture as well.
 Although Mari was not using the proper type of leaf, by attempting to assist in cleaning the furniture, she demonstrated that she wanted to help in a household activity.
 Mari's mother supported and encouraged Mari's participation by creating an environment where she is able to pitch in, even if not in a completely accurate manner.
-Parents often offer guidance and support in Indigenous American cultures when the child needs it—as they believe this encourages children to be self-motivated and responsible.
+Parents often offer guidance and support in Indigenous American cultures when the child needs it, as they believe this encourages children to be self-motivated and responsible.

-Children from Indigenous communities of the Americas are likely to pitch in and collaborate freely without being asked or instructed to do so.
-For example, P'urepecha children whose mothers followed more traditional Indigenous ways of living demonstrated significantly more independent collaboration when playing Chinese checkers than middle-class children whose mothers had less involvement in Indigenous practices of the Americas.
+Children from the Indigenous communities of the Americas are likely to pitch in and collaborate freely without being asked or instructed to do so.
+For example, P'urepecha children whose mothers followed more traditional Indigenous ways of living demonstrated significantly more independent collaboration when playing Chinese checkers than middle-class children whose mothers had less involvement in the practices of the Indigenous people of the Americas.
 Similarly, when mothers from the Mayan community of San Pedro were instructed to construct a 3-D jigsaw puzzle with their children, mothers who practiced traditional Indigenous culture showed more cooperative engagements with their children than mothers with less traditional practices.
 These studies exemplify the idea that children from families that practice traditional Indigenous American cultures are likely to exhibit a motivation to collaborate without instruction.
-Therefore, being in an environment where collaboration is emphasized, serves as an example for children in Indigenous American communities to pitch in out of their own self-motivation and eagerness to contribute.
+Therefore, being in an environment where collaboration is emphasized serves as an example for children in Indigenous American communities to pitch in out of their own self-motivation and eagerness to contribute.